 - Request official high school transcripts early as they can often be delayed.

-Find more program information below or by contacting email@example.com or 612.874.3765.
+More questions?
+Find more program information below or contact email@example.com or 612.874.3765.